cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

 This CIP descibes a standardised method for certificates to be published and stored on-chain and for stakeholders to be able to verify the different claims of this certificate.

-This proposal describes how certification metadata can be designed for DApp registration.
-It first describes the requirements for DApp certification, and then sets out the options for its inclusion in CIP-72.
+This CIP describes how a certification certificate can be registered on-chain and how to anchor it to a more detailed off-chain certification report.

 ## Motivation: why is this CIP necessary?